vigetlabs/parts-kit/README.md

 - Provides a `/parts-kit` url that inserts loads JavaScript for parts kit.
 - Automatically inserts any JavaScript for turning on `contenteditable` or copy/paste of snippets.
 - Helpers for dummy text and images (some of this already exists in `craft-viget-base`)

+# Contribute to this project

+## Deploy

+Right now the demo is deployed to github pages.
+It's a manual process that uses the [gh-pages](https://github.com/tschaub/gh-pages) npm package.
+- Check out the `main` branch
+- Call `npm run deploy`